 ΦB:-600ma: xxx is displayed where the xxx is a numeric value.

 7) The Phase B amp meter will show a negative value.
-Turn the Set Value knob on the ventilator right or left until the amp meter reads -600ma, or as close as possible.
+Turn the Set Value knob on the ventilator right or left until the amp meter reads -600ma, or as close as possible, and press Select.